Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 - Institute of Epidemiology & Health

-- Faculty of Population Health Sciences
+- Faculty of Pop Health Sciences

 In May 2012 I set up a Qualitative Methods Discussion Group in the Department of Applied Health Research as a forum for informal discussion and support with qualitative work.
 To date we have had 15 one-hour meetings, each presented by a different member of the department.
 The groups are well attended, including a number of colleagues from outside UCL.

-|2011||PhD||Doctor of Philosophy||Institute of Psychiatry|
+|2011||PhD||Doctor of Philosophy – Health Services Research||Institute of Psychiatry|

-|2008||MSc||Master of Science||University of Surrey|
+|2008||MSc||Master of Science – Psychology and Criminology||University of Surrey|

-|2005||BA Hons||Bachelor of Arts (Honours)||University of Cambridge|
+|2005||BA Hons||Bachelor of Arts (Honours) – Natural Sciences Tripos Part II: Experimental Psychology||University of Cambridge|